 How to A/B test your design with Maze 💁

-With testing tools like Maze, you can A/B test your prototype very easily.
+With user testing tools like Maze, you can A/B test your prototype very easily.
 We currently support Figma, InVision, Marvel, and Sketch prototypes.
 By importing the first version of your prototype to Maze, you'll create the Control test.

 💡 Tip: Learn more about creating your first maze.

 To create the Variation, go back to your prototyping tool and make changes to the same prototype—no need to create a new one.
 We recommend changing just one single variable so that the testing results are accurate and reflective only of that change.
 Here are some ideas on what you can test:

 - User flow: the path taken by the user to move through the prototype

 Once you're done making the changes, go back to Maze and click on the Import new prototype version button inside your project.
 This will create a new maze with the changes you've made to your prototype.

 Finish by defining missions for both mazes: write titles and descriptions, and lay out the expected paths you expect users to take.
 Once you’re done, set both maze tests live, and share the link with your testers.

 💡 Tip #1: Avoid testing with the same participants.
 For the best results, randomize the selection of testers for each test version.

 💡 Tip #2: For a detailed guide on split testing with Maze, check our documentation.